 -

-No GPS data in the photo: If the photo does not have GPS data, an error message will appear when you try to import it above the command line of AutoCAD.
+No GPS data in the photo: If the photo does not have GPS data, an error message will appear when you try to import it above the command line.